-This hands-on laboratory course is the preparatory science course designed for all students.
-Students will explore the major introductory concepts of physics and chemistry through interactive activities, laboratory experiences, computer simulations and demonstrations.
-Students will work together in lab groups and be introduced to scientific laboratory equipment and probe-ware.
-An emphasis is placed on understanding how the world works by applying scientific methods and inquiry.
-The course will conclude with a cumulative final exam.
-A fee is charged for this course.
+PHYSICAL SCIENCEGRADE 9LENGTH 36 WEEKS1 CREDITThis hands-on laboratory course is the preparatory science course designed for all students.
+Studentswill explore the major introductory concepts of physics and chemistry through interactive activities,laboratory experiences, computer simulations and demonstrations.
+Students will work together in labgroups and be introduced to scientific laboratory equipment and probe-ware.
+An emphasis is placed onunderstanding how the world works by applying scientific methods and inquiry.
+The course will concludewith a cumulative final exam.
+A fee is charged for this course.Hender the course.